 RUSSIAN TIES AND RUSSIAN SPIES

-In fact, Akhmed Zakayev’s bodyguard, Musa Khadzhimuradov, was a close friend of Tamerlan Tsarnaev.
-He’s also the cousin of Max Mazaev, the father of Baudy Mazaev—a close friend of Jahar Tsarnaev.
+In fact, Akhmed Zakayev’s bodyguard, Musa Khadzhimuradov, was a close friend of Tamerlan Tsarnaev and the cousin of Max Mazaev, the father of Baudy Mazaev—a close friend of Jahar Tsarnaev.
 What’s more, five days after the Boston bombing Thor Halvorssen published an article in which he stated that the “legitimate government of Chechnya” is headed by Akhmed Zakayev.
 I can almost smell the coup now.

 Then there’s the whole Russian spy thing.
 In 2002, Vyacheslav Zharko says he was introduced to Alexander Litvinenko who at the time was “living under the protection of his friend, the tycoon and prominent Kremlin critic Boris Berezovksy” in London.
 In 2003, it was Litvinenko and Berezovsky that introduced him to M16 agent Pablo Miller.
 According to Zharko,